by Nebula Haze

 Humic acids have protective abilities and can help cannabis plants deal with water stress and drought.
 Additionally, there is quite a bit of evidence (mostly with many different types of grass, but also with plants like soybeans and corn), that combining humic acid supplements with seaweed kelp extract actually increases the overall effectiveness of both supplements.
 They may have a synergistic relationship!

-Not only do humic acid supplements help protect the plant against water stress, they may also enhance the heat-resistance benefits of using sea kelp extract!
+Not only do humic acid supplements help protect the plant against water stress, but they may also enhance the heat-resistance benefits of using sea kelp extract!

 9.)
 Silica Supplements